 In 2012 following a survey by staff from the Australian National Maritime Museum, a restoration management plan was developed.
 A team of volunteers is currently undertaking the restoration of the Crest under professional supervision.

+The final stage of restoration is now underway, thanks to funds provided by BENDIGO BANK.
+The museum hopes to launch CREST into the water by January 2019.
 To read more about the ongoing Crest Restoration Project, please link on the following link to our blog

 The vessel has excellent provenance and a continuous association with Jervis Bay, from details of its construction and the men who built her through to its working history and details on all its owners including until recently, John Settree, grandson of the builder.

 Kingfisher can be considered a transitional vessel as it contains elements in its construction of pre and post war design.
 Kingfisher is considered a good example of her type by contemporary shipwrights due to its fine entry and wake characteristics.